The tragedy of San Giuliano di Puglia

 On November 3, 2002, President of the Republic Carlo Azeglio Ciampi attended the funerals of the victims.
 At the ceremony, the mother of one of the children who died in the collapse called upon Italian schools to be safer.

-Photo: Damage to the town of San Giuliano di Puglia following the October 31, 2002 earthquake
+Photo: Search and rescue activities in San Giuliano di Puglia following the October 31, 2002 earthquake / National Fire and Rescue Service